ole00/afterburner/README.md

   * use an external power supply for your Arduino UNO, powering just via serial USB cable may not be sufficient for driving the GAL chip and the voltage up-converter

+- I've set the VPP voltage to 14 V, put the chip into the Ziff socket, turned on the power switch then run Afterburner with the 'i' command.
+My Arduino made a tiny short buzzing noise and then reset itself.
+What went wrong ?

+  * most likely the VPP is set too high and the IC does not like that, it pulls the VPP pin down several times causing the Arduino to reset on brown out.
+Solution: reduce the VPP voltage by turning the pot clockwise on the MT3608 module.

+  * this happens for example on ATF devices when VPP is set to 12V.
+ATF should use VPP set to 10V when programmed by Afterburner.

 - afterburner reports it can not connect to /dev/ttyUSB0, permission denied